Blog Image

 • Access to real tools such as Meta Ads Manager, Google Analytics, or Canva

-• Current knowledge (Digital marketing evolves every few months!)
+• Updated knowledge (digital marketing evolves frequently)

-• Assignment and actual case studies
+• Assignments and real case studies

-• A certification that counts
+• A valuable certification

 4. Who’s Teaching You Matters

-• Do they get to work on live brands?
+• Do they work on live brands?

 5. Does the Course Help You Get Work?